Famous Retorts I

 "Why buy good luggage?
 You only use it when you travel."

-Mrs. Lindsay - "You certainly look cool."
+Mary Lindsay to Yogi: "You certainly look cool."

 I WISH I HAD SAID THAT!